hurui79/webshot/puppeteer.api.md

     - `start` <[number]> A start offset in text, inclusive
     - `end` <[number]> An end offset in text, exclusive

-> **NOTE** CSS Coverage doesn't include dynamically injected style tags without sourceURLs.
+> **注意** CSS Coverage doesn't include dynamically injected style tags without sourceURLs.

 #### coverage.stopJSCoverage()
 - returns: <[Promise]<[Array]<[Object]>>> Promise that resolves to the array of coverage reports for all non-anonymous scripts